 Update Ubuntu Cleaner

 Because Ubuntu Cleaner is installed via APT, it updates automatically alongside your other system packages.
-However, to manually check for and apply updates, run the standard system update command:
+To manually check for and apply updates, use the standard system update commands:

 sudo apt update && sudo apt upgrade

-If you no longer need Ubuntu Cleaner, remove the package with the following command:
+If you no longer need Ubuntu Cleaner, remove the package and clean up orphaned dependencies:

 sudo apt remove ubuntu-cleaner